emarteca/npm-filter/README.md

 ## Common output processing

-Users can specify their
+Users can specify their LINK TO THE README

-Scripts: location is relative to config file
+## Running tests

-Is the same for QL -- give a QL example
+LINK TO TEST README (also, delete the current runDocker.sh in the test dir)